riezebosch/hypothesist/README.md

 ### Single

-Validates that _exactly one_ item is observed and it matches the assertion.
+Validates that _exactly one_ item is observed that matches the assertion.

+Remark: having _other_ items _not matching_ the assert means the hypothesis still holds true.

 ## Time Constraint